Galneryus: 2003–2007: Gone major and formal members

-After the Live for Rebirth tour, Tsui left Galneryus and Yu-To (later known as Leda of Deluhi) was recruited to fill in for bass.
+After the Live for Rebirth tour, Tsui left Galneryus and Yu-To (later known as Leda of Deluhi, Far East Dizain, Kami Band) was recruited to fill in for bass.
 The band shortly after released their fourth album One for All - All for One on August 22, 2007.
 On October 27, they released their first cover album Voices from the Past.
 Galneryus then debuted on iTunes Store, making their material available worldwide.

 2008–2011: Yama-B's departure and Resurrection

 In February 2008, both sides of their double A-side single "Alsatia/Cause Disarray" were used as the opening and ending themes for the six-episode anime series Rin ~Daughters of Mnemosyne~.

 On October 10, 2008, it was announced that vocalist Yama-B was leaving the band at the end of the Back to the Flag tour.
 The decision was made during the recording/releasing of their fifth full album, Reincarnation.
 According to Yama-B's note left to the fans on Galneryus' official site, he left due to the band's growth and change.
 In the note, Yama-B stated that due to differences in opinion on the band's style of music, he was leaving.
 He and the rest of Galneryus are all okay with this and wished each other well as they went their separate ways.
 Yama-B later elaborated in 2013, recalling that while he and Syu had different musical tastes from the beginning, with every release the band slowly chased after a new sound "instead of doing music we loved".
 While Yama-B "likes to stick to a certain set of rules, concepts", particularly Syu would spontaneously abandon a style in order to incorporate new inspirations.
 On October 23, 2008, Galneryus released their second cover album Voices from the Past II, and on March 25, 2009, they released two "best of" albums.

 Well-known vocalist Masatoshi "Sho" Ono stepped in as guest vocalist for a May 30, 2009 performance at the tenth anniversary of Pure Rock Japan Live.
 In September 2009, bassist Yu-To left the group, and Sho and Taka officially joined.
 This line-up had their first performance at Loud Park Festival 2009.
 Galneryus' song "A Far-Off Distance" was used as the ending theme of the 2010 Rainbow: Nisha Rokubō no Shichinin anime.
 On April 21, they released the digital EP Beginning of the Resurrection, which contains a cover of Sho's 1992 hit single "You're the Only...".
 They released their sixth full-length album, Resurrection, on June 23 and their third cover album, Voices from the Past III, on August 20.

 In 2011, their song "Destiny" was used in the music video games GuitarFreaks XG2: Groove on Live and DrumMania XG2: Groove on Live.
 Also, their song "New Legend" was used in GuitarFreaks XG3 and DrumMania XG3.
 The band released the limited single "Future Never Dies" on September 7, 2011, and the album Phoenix Rising on October 5.